devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

   - Streams
   - build by google engniers
   - used by google internally
-  - Google went bach and forth on this as well.
-  - Why BLoC …
-      - Produces nice layered architecture
-          - Makes sense for big applications
-      - Specifically build for this
-      - Used by the people who build the framework
-      - \-\> Not better or worse then Redux, but thats why I choose BLoC
   - UI only publishes and subscribes
   - NO BL in the UI
   - Keep it stupid so you don’t need to test it